How often should you change the water in a tropical fish tank?

 Fish pollute water as they breathe and defecate, but they are not adapted to live in their own waste.
 The only way us fishkeepers get away with keeping fish in aquariums is by way of biological filtration, and water changes.
-Without these fish would be poisoned by the water they live in.
+Without these fish would be poisoned by the water they live in and die.

 Filters colonise with beneficial bacteria which convert toxic ammonia excreted by fish first into nitrite (also toxic,) then into nitrate.
 The easiest way to deal with nitrate is to remove it via a water change.
 Nitrate is constantly building up in your aquarium (because its a byproduct of biological filtration,) so if you remove a percentage of tank water with new water (with a lower level of nitrate,) the nitrate level will come down.

 Change water frequently and although tap water contains some nitrate, it’s usually lower than the level in the tank.
 Test your tap water and tank water for nitrate.
 Aim to keep tank water at 40 parts per million or less.
 To do this your tap water will need to be below 40ppm, and ideally below 10ppm.
 If the tap water nitrate level is high, consider conducting water changes with Reverse Osmosis water instead, which is purified.

 Water should also be changed to lower phosphate levels, remove tannins and staining, and to buffer pH and KH.
 Fish tend to grow faster in tanks which are water-changed regularly, so a water change may also be removing growth-inhibiting hormones, which don’t build up in rivers in the wild.

 So the frequency of water changes should be based around the nitrate level in the water.
 A low nitrate level and technically your water shouldn’t need changing, although a change does benefit in the other ways also listed above.